 7.)
 Explore the Old Port of Montreal

-Located long the St. Lawrence River, just to the east of Old Montreal, is Old Port.
+Located along the St. Lawrence River, just to the east of Old Montreal, is Old Port.
 Visitors can find plenty of things to see and do, both indoors and outdoors, at Old Port.
+You can see it just behind the big skyscrapers of Montreal (pictured above).

 8.)
 Tunnel through the Underground City